 In this day and age the CAT is unique.
 While most of the electronics on the board are machine-made (except for the addition of certain components and the removal of others – one of the key differences between the human and veterinary versions of the CAT) but the rest is put together lovingly by hand using the best materials available.
 Each pair of organically grown doppler crystals are mounted into the probe, soldered onto their own controller board, joined to the heavy-duty shielded cable, and then back filled with a special epoxy resin.
 The probe is then cured in an oven for 48 hours, before the cable is mounted onto the main controller board and each crystal individually tuned using an oscilloscope and a musicians trained ear for both transmission and reception!

 We’ve also stress-tested our current CAT Doppler model, with incredible results.
 We’ve tried running it over with a car, setting it on fire, freezing it in a block of ice and cracking the probe with a machete.
-The CAT survived all of them.
-You can check out the full series of stress tests ny clicking here.
+The CAT survived all of them!

 If you would like to keep up with our latest news and events, check us out on Facebook!